 Donors & IRS filings

 Our major donors and IRS filings are available here.

-In 2012, Gary was campaign manager for California Right to Know (Proposition 37), a statewide ballot initiative for labeling of genetically engineered food in California.
+Gary Ruskin is executive director and co-founder of U.S. Right to Know.
+Gary started doing public interest work in 1987.
 For fourteen years, he directed the Congressional Accountability Project, which opposed corruption in the U.S. Congress.
 For nine years, he was executive director and co-founder (with Ralph Nader) of Commercial Alert, which opposed the commercialization of every nook and cranny of our lives and culture.
-Gary was also director of the Center for Corporate Policy.
-He has often been quoted in major newspapers across the country and has appeared scores of times on national TV news programs.
+In 2012, he was campaign manager for Proposition 37, a statewide ballot initiative for labeling of genetically engineered food in California.
+He was also director of the Center for Corporate Policy.
+He has authored or co-authored articles in the Washington Post, Los AngelesTimes, The Nation, Mothering, Multinational Monitor, Environmental Health News, Milbank Quarterly, Journal of Epidemiology and Community Health, Journal of Public Health Policy, Globalization and Health, Public Health Nutrition, International Journal of Environmental Research and Public Health, Critical Public Health and many others.
+In 2013, he wrote a report on corporate espionage against nonprofit organizations.
 He received his undergraduate degree in religion from Carleton College, and a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government.
-He is also the father of a nine-year-old daughter who loves swimming.
+He is also the father of a 14 year-old daughter and a 3 year-old son.

 Our Board of Directors